chalianwar/docker-swift-proxy/README.md

 SWIFT_PWORKERS is used to set the proxy workers dynamically.

 The ring files created at the proxy server needs to be copied to the object servers as well.
-SWIFT_SCP_COPY contains the remote location path where ring files can be copied to so that when we can copy these files before launching object, container, and account servers on object servers. root@192.168.0.171:~/files is the remote path, whereas kevin is the `scp password`.
+SWIFT_SCP_COPY contains the remote location path where ring files can be copied to so that we can copy these files before launching object, container, and account servers on object servers. root@192.168.0.171:~/files is the remote path, whereas kevin is the `scp password`.

 At this point OpenStack Swift proxy is running.